PROFILE

 humanitarian issues.

-October 2002, a U.S. delegation confronted North
+In October 2002, a U.S. delegation confronted

-Korea with our assessment that it had a uranium
+North Korea with the assessment that the

-enrichment program.
+Agreed Framework.
 North Korean officials

-acknowledged to the U.S. delegation, headed by
+asserted to the U.S. delegation, headed by

-Assistant Secretary of State for East Asian and
+then-Assistant Secretary of State for East Asian

-Pacific Affairs James A. Kelly, the existence of
+and Pacific Affairs James A. Kelly, the

-Framework.
+program.
 The U.S. side stated that North Korea

 would have to terminate the program before any